-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star Ronnie Bostock.
-He then investigates everything about the movie and Ronnie. ...
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
+He then investigates ...

 See full summary »

 As Michael and Robert, a gay couple in New York, prepare for Robert's departure for a two-year work assignment in Africa, Michael must face Robert's true motives for leaving while dealing ...
 See full summary »

 Trains, romance, a mysterious past.
 Michael Poole (Sir John Hurt) is an ex-conman, whose cons have finally caught up with him.
 Unaware of his past, Alice (Brenda Blethyn) joins him in a dramatic escape on the Orient Express.

 Brian is a television writer-producer who has to script a 22-episode anthology, but lacks inspiration.
 He witnesses a strange romantic encounter between two figures on the balcony of hotel ...
 See full summary »

 Rural Texas, 1960 -- An age of good times and innocence, when growing up was supposed to be easy.
 Six high school seniors know the terrible secret that will make the difference in the ...
 See full summary »